wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 **Q: How can I have EDP-RT username and password**

-**A:** Please contact your Thomson Reuters's Technical Account Manager or Technical Relationship Manager to help your to access EDP account and services.
+**A:** Please contact your Thomson Reuters's Technical Account Manager or Technical Relationship Manager to help you to access EDP account and services.

 **Q: I do not have a private key pair file**